• Skip to primary navigation

 tofu salpicao served in a white bowl garnished with a green onion

-Here's a super easy tofu recipe that is made of fried firm tofu in savory sauce with garlic bits.
+Here's a super easy tofu recipe that is made of fried firm tofu in savory sauce with lots of onion and garlic bits.
 It's vegan-friendly, delicious, and perfect for family lunch or dinner!

 Course: Side Dish